mtth/layer2/doc/api.md

 + `bufferUsage` {Number} Fraction of the buffer used.
 This is mostly useful in replay mode, as in live mode we are guaranteed (if the buffer sizes between here and PCAP as equal) that this will never overflow.

+#### Event: 'close'

+Emitted when the underlying device is closed.

+This event is guaranteed to be emitted after the `'end'` event.

 #### new dot11.capture.Replay(path, [opts])